rochus-keller/Smalltalk/Readme.md

 The VM supports the ALT+V, ALT+SHIFT+V, ALT+C shortcuts (but not the other shortcuts supported by the C++ version).

+Starting from version 0.6.2 the VM can also directly load and run the virtual image format used by [dbanay's implementation](https://github.com/dbanay/Smalltalk/blob/master/files/snapshot.im).
+File system access is work in progress.

 The VM integrates a Lua IDE with source-level debugger (see https://github.com/rochus-keller/LjTools#lua-parser-and-ide-features); the IDE can be enabled by the -ide or -pro command line option.